-The discount rate used to measure the total GERF pension liability in 2021 was 6.50% (7.00% at the prior measurement date).
+The discount rate used to measure the total GERF pension liability in 2022 was 6.50%.
+There was no change since the prior measurement date.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and employers will be made at rates set in Minnesota Statutes.
 Based on these assumptions, the fiduciary net position of the General Employees Fund was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-The discount rate used to measure the TRA pension liability was in 2021 7.00% (6.50% at the prior measurement date).
+The discount rate used to measure the TRA pension liability was in 2022 7.00%.
+There was no change since the prior measurement date.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the fiscal 2021 contribution rate, contributions from school districts will be made at contractually required rates (actuarially determined), and contributions from the state will be made at current statutorily required rates.
 Based on those assumptions, the pension plan's fiduciary net position was not projected to be depleted and, as a result, the Municipal Bond Index Rate was not used in the determination of the Single Equivalent Interest Rate (SEIR).